 We get this question a lot from our readers: how exactly do I turn off my Fitbit?
 Strangely, it’s not as easy as it sounds!
 And oddly, some Fitbit trackers can’t be shut down at all!

-Most people want to shut down their Fitbits to preserve battery life, fix errors, or store the device away during periods when you won’t be using it for a while.
+Most people want to shut down their Fitbits to preserve battery life, fix errors, sell or gift it to someone else, or store the device away during periods when they won’t use it for a while.

 But for some reason, Fitbit only allows you to completely turn off certain Fitbit models–generally, its smartwatches.
 For models that don’t shut down (most trackers), Fitbit offers ways to dim or turn off the auto-wake screen.

 - 1 In a hurry?
 Get quick answers

 - 2 Find out if you can turn off your Fitbit

 - 3 When you can’t turn off your Fitbit tracker, try to turn off or dim its screen

 - 4 How to save your Fitbit’s battery when you can’t turn it off

 If time is short and you don’t need a thorough step-by-step, follow these quick instructions to turn off your Fitbit!

 - Find out if your Fitbit supports shutdown by checking Settings > Shut down or Settings > About > Shut down.